-MNCs can have a considerable impact on the economies of each country in which they operate.
-They create jobs and contribute to the local tax base.
+MNCs can have a major impact on the economies of each country in which they operate.
+They create jobs and add money to the local tax base.
 Both at home and abroad, these companies often face critics, who perceive that the impact they have on these countries may do more harm than good.

-To be considered a multinational corporation, also known as a multinational firm or multinational enterprise, a company must derive at least 25% of its revenue from operations outside of its home country.
-Many multinational companies outsource manufacturing and labor to developing economies, taking advantage of lower corporate tax rates, or moving products closer to new prospective markets.
+To be considered a multinational corporation (MNC), a company must derive at least 25% of its revenue from operations outside of its home country.
+Many MNCs outsource manufacturing and labor to developing economies, in order to take advantage of lower tax rates or to move products closer to new markets.

-Some of the largest firms in the world are MNCs, such as Apple and Microsoft.
-One of the largest is Walmart: Its home base is in the United States, but it does business in 26 countries worldwide.
+Some of the largest firms in the world are MNCs.
+Apple, Costco, and Exxon are all MNCs.
+One of the largest is Walmart: Its home base is in the U.S., but it does business in 24 countries worldwide.

 How Multinational Corporations Work

-Selling its goods and services in another country doesn’t make a company a multinational corporation.
-Plenty of domestic corporations export their products overseas without meeting the exact standards, nor do they reach the 25% threshold of revenue from abroad needed to be called MNCs.
+Selling its goods and services in other countries doesn’t make a company an MNC per se.
+Plenty of domestic corporations export their products without meeting the exact standards, nor do they reach the 25% threshold of revenue from abroad needed to be called MNCs.

 Types of Multinational Corporations

-Multinational corporations can be organized according to different objectives, phases of growth, and management styles.
+Multinational corporations can be grouped into many types based on their different objectives, phases of growth, and management structures.

-A company that separates its international operations from its domestic ones may have a designated “international division” that handles all operations in foreign markets.
+An MNC that separates its international operations from its domestic ones may have a designated “international division” that handles all operations in foreign markets.
 That can allow the managers of those offshoots, who may have better knowledge of international markets, greater autonomy in making choices for their branch.
 On the other hand, it may also cause issues like lack of cohesion or a loose sense of corporate direction.

-This type of multinational corporation maintains a strong presence in its home country but without a central headquarters.
+This type of MNC maintains a strong presence in its home country, but it does so without a central headquarters there.
 Instead, the company has many locations, both at home and abroad, that each have their own management structure.
-This design allows corporations to grow quickly, without the bureaucracy that comes along with having to route all of their moves and choices through a central office.
+This design allows MNCs to grow at a faster pace, without the bureaucracy that comes along with having to route all of their moves and choices through a central office.

 Global Centralized Corporation

-A centralized global corporation has a primary headquarters in its home country.
-This headquarters is likely where the chief executive officer and other decision-makers are located.
-A global corporation handles domestic and international operations under the same umbrella, both with respect to management structure and decision-making umbrella; locations elsewhere may need prior approval from the home office for management decisions.
+A centralized global MNC has a main headquarters in its home country.
+The CEO and other higher ups in the chain of command tend to live here as well.
+A global MNC handles domestic and international operations under the same umbrella, both with respect to management structure and decision-making.
+Offshoots in other countries may need to get prior approval from the home office before making any major moves or decisions.

-A transnational corporation is marked by a parent-subsidiary relationship, in which the parent company directs operations of the subsidiary company or companies.
+A transnational MNC is marked by a parent-subsidiary relationship in which the parent company directs the operations of the subsidiary company or companies.
 Leadership structure tends to be centralized, but not always.
 It can also take on many less formal shapes as well.

-Subsidiaries may be located in other countries or in the home country, and may also have different names than the parent company.
+Subsidiaries can be in other countries or in the home country.
+They may also differ in name or branding from the parent MNC.
 For instance, Nespresso is a subsidiary of Nestle.

-While a multinational corporation is one with a physical presence in two or more countries, domestic corporations have operations in only one country.
-These companies may still import supplies or sell their products internationally, but they don’t have corporate offices or management located in other countries.
+While an MNC has a physical presence in two or more countries, domestic corporations have operations in only one country.
+They may still import supplies or sell their products around the world, but they don’t have corporate offices or management located in countries other than their home base.

 |Multinational Corporations||Domestic Corporations|